Russia: No survivors in passenger plane crash — reports | DW | 06.07.2021

 The search and rescue team boarding an Emercom Mil Mi-8 helicopter for a flight to Palana, Kamchatka Territory

 There are no survivors aboard a passenger plane that crashed in Russia's Far East, local news agencies citing emergency services reported Tuesday.
-Twenty eight people were on board the aircraft, which went missing over the Kamchatka penisula.
+Twenty-eight people were on board the aircraft, which went missing over the Kamchatka peninsula.

 The civil aviation authority confirmed the crash site had been located.